Kale-Ko/Yaml-Parser/README.md

 # Json to YAML

-`yamlParser.toYaml(json)` - Takes a json and returns a yaml string
+`yamlParser.toYaml(json)` - Takes a json and returns a yaml object

+### Options:
+propertiesCompatability - A boolean - Wether or not to enable compatability with .properties files

 \
-`yamlParser.toYamlFromFile(fileName, options)` - Takes a json file and returns a yaml string
+`yamlParser.toYamlFromFile(fileName, options)` - Takes a json file and returns a yaml object

 ### Options:
-encoding: A valid file encoding type `"us-ascii", "utf8", "utf-8", "ebcdic", "utf16", "utf-16", "utf32", "utf-32"`
+encoding - A valid file encoding type `"us-ascii", "utf8", "utf-8", "ebcdic", "utf16", "utf-16", "utf32", "utf-32"`

 ### Feature Support
 Strings,
 Objects,
 Arrays,
+Strings in Objects
+Arrays in Objects
-Sub Objects
+Objects in Objects

+# Yaml Object

+`Yaml.toString()` - Turns a Yaml object into a string

+\
+`Yaml.toJson()` - Turns a Yaml object into a Json object

+# Json Object

+Default Json functions

+\
+`Json.toString()` - Turns the Json object into a string

+\
+`Json.toYaml()` - Turns the Json object into a Yaml object